-David G. Anderson, Department of Anthropology, University of Tennessee
+John E. Worth, Department of Anthropology, University of West Florida

-St. Catherines Island lies ten miles off the Georgia coast and for five thousand years, aboriginal people called this place their home.
+St. Catherines Island lies ten miles off the Georgia coast, blanketed with dense forests, briar patches, and impenetrable palmetto thicket.
+For five thousand years aboriginal people have made St. Catherines Island their home.
 Mission Santa Catalina de Guale, founded in the late 16th century, was the northernmost Spanish settlement along the Atlantic seaboard for a century.
 Through the foresight of the Edward John Noble and St. Catherines Island foundations, St. Catherines Island is today preserved as a center for science, education, and conservation.